swiftlang/swift-evolution/proposals/NNNN-magic-file.md

 ### Other alternatives

 We considered making `#file`'s behavior change conditional on enabling a new language version mode.
-We don't think the breakage from this change will be severe enough to justify delaying this proposal's implementation beyond the version after Swift 5.2, but if we decide to introduce a new language mode in that version, we think it would be reasonable to tie this behavior change to that language mode too.
+While we're not opposed to that in principle, we don't think the breakage from this change will be severe enough to justify delaying this proposal's implementation until the next release with a language version mode.

 We considered introducing a new alternative to `#file` (e.g. `#fileName`) while preserving the existing meaning of `#file`.
 However, a great deal of code already uses `#file` and would in practice probably never be converted to `#fileName`.
 The vast majority of this code would benefit from the new behavior, so we think it would be better to automatically adopt it.
 (Note that clang supports a `__FILE_NAME__` alternative, but most code still uses `__FILE__` anyway.)